QSteed: A Resource-Virtualized and Hardware-Aware Quantum Compilation Framework for Real Quantum Computing Processors: Introduction

-\section{introduction}
+\section{Introduction}

-In recent years, various quantum computing platforms, including superconducting qubit\cite{google2019,ustczcz1,ustczcz2,zhangdigital2022,ibm1272023,google2024,ustczcz3,ibm1422024}, ion-trap\cite{figgattparallel2019,wrightbenchmarking2019,PRXQuantum.2.020343,houindividually2024,ringbauerverifiable2025}, neutral atoms\cite{Henriet2020quantumcomputing,grahammultiqubit2022,bluvsteinquantum2022,everedhighfidelity2023,bluvsteinlogical2024}, and photonic quantum devices\cite{7014292,jiuzhang1,jiuzhang2,jiuzhang3}, have achieved remarkable progress, with increasing qubit control fidelities and scalable architectures reaching dozens or even hundreds of qubits.
+In recent years, various quantum computing platforms, including superconducting qubit~\cite{google2019,ustczcz1,zhangdigital2022,google2024}, ion-trap~\cite{wrightbenchmarking2019,PRXQuantum.2.020343,houindividually2024}, neutral atoms~\cite{bluvsteinquantum2022,everedhigh-fidelity2023,bluvsteinlogical2024}, and photonic quantum devices~\cite{jiuzhang1,jiuzhang3}, have achieved remarkable progress, with increasing qubit control fidelities and scalable architectures reaching dozens or even hundreds of qubits.
 Despite these advances, quantum computing devices remain scarce resources.
-The emergence of quantum cloud platforms, such as IBM Quantum Experience\cite{ibm}, Amazon Braket\cite{amazon}, IonQ, Rigetti\cite{rigetti}, Quafu\cite{quafu}, OriginQ\cite{OriginQ}, QuantumCTek\cite{quantumctek}, and Tianyan\cite{Tianyan}, has introduced convenient remote access to public and private quantum devices via cloud services.
-This approach significantly lowers the technical barriers for experimentation, accelerating the development of quantum computing across numerous fields, including quantum chemistry\cite{cao2019quantum}, machine learning\cite{biamontequantum2017,PERALGARCIA2024100619}, combinatorial optimization\cite{BLEKOS20241}, high-energy physics\cite{PRXQuantum.5.037001}, and quantum many-body systems\cite{fausewehquantum2024}.
-However, successfully deploying high-level quantum algorithms on real quantum hardware requires bridging the gap between quantum programs and hardware-level operations, a challenge that fundamentally relies on efficient quantum compilation.
+The advent of quantum cloud platforms has alleviated this limitation by providing remote access to both public and private quantum hardware via cloud services.
+This paradigm shift significantly lowers the threshold for quantum experimentation and accelerates progress in domains such as quantum chemistry~\cite{cao2019quantum,doi:10.34133/2020/1486935}, machine learning~\cite{biamontequantum2017,doi:10.34133/research.0134,PERALGARCIA2024100619}, combinatorial optimization~\cite{BLEKOS20241}, and fundamental quantum physics~\cite{fausewehquantum2024,PRXQuantum.5.037001}.
+However, deploying high-level quantum algorithms on real hardware remains challenging due to the mismatch between algorithmic abstractions and hardware operations.
+Bridging this gap depends on efficient quantum compilation, which serves as a critical layer for transforming quantum programs into hardware-executable instructions.